boolean-uk/scrabble-challenge/psuedo code.md

-# Heading 1
-Scrabble Challange Psuedo Code
+# Scrabble Challange Psuedo Code
-# Heading 2
-Input = String of letters, Output = Words and their scores</h2>
+## Input = String of letters, Output = Words and their scores
-# Heading 3

 1. present object with letters and values

 2. make a function to split characters with lowercase